HannamariH/vanh-maksut/README.md

 Patron fines in Koha expire in three years.
 This script removes them automatically.

-By default, the script is run evety night at 02:00.
+By default, the script is run every night at 02:00.

 For production you'll need an .env file and basic authorization in it's BASIC variable.